dvbern/Ki-Tax/CONTRIBUTING.md

 ## Contributing

-First off, thank you for considering contributing to Ki-Tax!
+First off, thank you for considering contributing to kiBon!
 ### 1. Where do I go from here?

 If you've noticed a bug or have a question that doesn't belong on the